Directed by Paolo Barzman

 Unrelated to Emotional Arithmetic, Roy Dupuis and Gabriel Byrne both played a variant of the same character in a film and a television series.

 Gabriel Byrne played the handler, Bob, in the American version of Luc Besson’s La Femme Nikita (Point of No Return in the U.S.) and Roy Dupuis played the “trainer” in the Canadian TV version called La Femme Nikita, which was broadcast in the U.S. and internationally between 1997 and 2001.
 It has a kind of cult status now.

 Other connections: In season 1 of the television series Le Femme Nikita, Canadian actress Alberta Watson played Madeline.
 She also played Ian McKellan’s daughter in The Keep.

 More fan art is available in the Gallery.

 Heartfelt thanks to Angelle for her incredible assistance in the creation of this page, including all of the TIFF information, most of the reviews, and other valuable resources and information!

-Many thanks to Bowie28 and Magalie for their fan art.
+Many thanks to Magalie for her fan art.